-Whether or not you’ve personally used a pressure washer, you’re likely already aware of their cleaning ability.
-YouTube videos like this one boast over 4.3 million views.
-There are entire channels devoted to the pleasure of watching things go from utterly filth to pristinely clean with nothing more than a forceful blast of water.
+Whether or not you’ve used a pressure washer, you’re likely already aware of its cleaning ability.
+There are entire YouTube channels and blogs devoted to the pleasure of watching things go from utter filth to pristine cleanness with nothing more than a forceful blast of water.

-John and Sherry Petersik of the blog Young House Love demonstrated some pressure washing projects on their Instagram, and before they knew it, their devoted followers began tagging the couple, which led to this awe inspiring collection of pressure washing videos that blow past the normal expectation of clean driveways and brick walls.
-This is all especially impressive since their recommended model costs around $100.
+John and Sherry Petersik of the blog Young House Love demonstrated some pressure washing projects on Instagram.
+Before they knew it, devoted followers began tagging the couple, which led to this collection of pressure washing videos that blow past the normal expectation of clean driveways and brick walls.
+This is all especially impressive since the model they recommend costs around $100.

 You already know that pressure washers can work magic on driveways, sidewalks and brick patios, but there are so many other items that can be brought back to life through pressure washing.

-Even if you’re disciplined about covering your outdoor furniture, chances are it’ll still get buggy and grubby eventually.
-However, a quick spray with a power washer can brighten colors and remove that inevitable green gunge that nature has to offer.
+Even if you’re disciplined about covering your outdoor furniture, chances the cushions will eventually get grubby.
+However, a quick spray with a power washer can brighten colors and remove that green gunge that nature has to offer.

-If your backyard is home to a plastic play house or similar structure, you know how filthy these items can get.
-It can be tempting to toss these things and start over after a few seasons, but a pressure washer can get into all those nooks and crannies that a regular hose cannot.
+If your backyard is home to a plastic playhouse or similar structure, you know how filthy these items can get.
+It can be tempting to toss these things and start over after a few seasons, but a pressure washer can get into all those nooks and crannies that a regular hose just can’t reach.